surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 ## Day 39 (2023-03-30)

 Not much dev today.
 Screw around with SFZ some.
-Write a complete SFZ parser using pegtl and test it some.
+Write a complete SFZ parser using pegtl and test it.
+Also make it so missing samples show a clear error message and no lnnger crash if you note on (#488).
+So maybe some dev after all.

 ## Day 38 (2023-03-29)